JRavi2/Chat-Analyzer/README.md

 It also allows the user to add some date constraints and genrate graphs for some actions.

+If you want to run your own analysis, the program can also export the chat data after converting it into a standard format.

 The program currently works for Signal, Telegram and Whatsapp chat exports

 ## How to Run